 The Blood Ravens won in Dark Crusade, and slaughtered pretty much everyone else, including the Imperial Guard, in the process.

-The Blood Ravens lost half their chapter in Soulstorm, leaving the chapter dangerously undermanned.
+The Blood Ravens were defeated and lost half their chapter in Soulstorm, leaving the chapter dangerously undermanned.

 The Blood Ravens manage to stop the Tyranids in Dawn of War II.